-Galileo is an online school for kids aged 8-18 years.
-They partner with entrepreneurial educators and parents around the world to create in-person centres (or ‘dojos’), so students can have the opportunity to have the best of online and offline learning, and community.
+Kubrio is an online school for kids aged 8-18 years.
+They plan to partner with entrepreneurial educators and parents around the world to create in-person centres (or ‘dojos’), so students can have the opportunity to have the best of online and offline learning, and community.

 “Uncover Learning Opportunities Anywhere You Go.
 Take your online learning into the real world.”

-You can listen to this InspirEd podcast in which Vlad Stan, co-founder of Galileo discusses the future of hybrid education with Christopher Pommerening, the founder of LearnLife (see next listing below).
+You can listen to this InspirEd podcast in which Vlad Stan, co-founder of Kubrio discusses the future of hybrid education with Christopher Pommerening, the founder of LearnLife (see next listing below).